WebAssembly/design/AstSemantics.md

 ### Addressing

 Each linear memory access operator has an address operand and an unsigned integer byte offset immediate.
-The immediate is the same type as the address' index.
-The infinite-precision unsigned sum of the address operand's value with the immediate offset's value is called the *effective address*, which is interpreted as an unsigned byte index.
+The infinite-precision unsigned sum of the address operand's value with the immediate offset's value is called the *effective address*, which is interpreted as an unsigned byte index into the linear memory.

 Linear memory operators access the bytes starting at the effective address and extend for the number of bytes implied by the storage size.
 If any of the